“How are you?”

 At visitation.
 “Oh my god, why is your eye black?”

 The prison system sent a dumb, angry, scared teenager to the most violent prison in America.
-A prison run by gangs.
+A prison run by the gangs.
 While also telling him that because of his sentence he was not a priority for education or rehabilitation programs.
 Teenagers make such wonderful decisions, especially in an environment like that, or when they think it might prevent some of the problems they repeatedly encountered.
 They sent a teenager to an adult prison run by gangs, where the majority of the prisoners were gang members, told him he wasn’t worth being educated or rehabilitated, then act surprised when that kid joins a gang?
 This is the “corrections system?”

 Once you’re in a gang though, it only presents a new, different set of problems.
 After the first time I was stabbed by rival gang members, I refused medical treatment and returned to my cell.